loyaltylion-interviews/coffee-time/README.md

 ## Add/Change images
-* If you want to chance the image for the start screen.
+* If you want to change the image for the start screen.
 All you need to do is replace the file on image folder and run the command `gulp resize`